What You Need To Know To Create A Work of Art

 “Why am I doing this?”
 If it’s for fame and glory, think again.
 Chances are very unlikely that you’re going to be the next John Grisham, Stephen King or Dan Brown.
 Chances are even less that you’ll become an overnight sensation in the style of J.K.
 Rowling.

 Some of those famous authors worked long and hard, and faced a lot of rejection prior to becoming the household names we know today.
 Stephen King worked as a janitor at a high school, eventually resulting in the idea for the novel Carrie.
-If his wife, Tabitha, however, had simply emptied the trash in his office instead of nosing through his crumpled writings, Carrie never would have existed and we might never have heard of Stephen King.
+If his wife, Tabitha, however, had simply emptied the trash can in his office instead of nosing through his crumpled writings, Carrie never would have existed and we might never have heard of Stephen King.
 J.K.
 Rowling was “on the dole” (the British version of welfare), struggling to provide for her son as a single parent.
 Her Harry Potter manuscript had been rejected 12 times.
 What if she had given up and not tried for lucky 13?
 How many more are there just like them, who will never get that one break that means the difference between fame and anonymity?

 If you really want to get your novel published, you need a much bigger reason for starting in the first place.